Finding the Best Places to Retire Since 2006!

 Cons: Athens has a poverty rate above the national average, but much of this is attributed to the large student population.

 Notes: Ohio University has a beautiful 1,800-acre campus and everything revolves around the school.
 OU is also usually ranked as one of the country's top party schools.
 Some people say that Athens is haunted (an insane asylum was once here).
-The city has grown by 4% within the last decade and is home to some high tech businesses, including Sunpower, one a company that builds NASA rocket engines.
+The city's population has remained steady within the last decade.
+Home prices have increased 3% since a year ago.

 Recommended as a Retirement Spot?
-Yes, if looking for an affordable, lively college town.
+Yes, if looking for an affordable, vibrant college town.

 Ohio, also known as th Buckeye State, gets its name from the Ohio River and is the 34th largest state by area.
 It sits between Indiana and Pennsylvania in the Upper Midwest.
 Columbus its the capital and largest city.
 President Thomas Jefferson established the state's boundaries in 1803, but due to an oversight, Ohio was not formally admitted to the Union as the 18th state until 1953.